 About Prairie Trails

-The North Judson Erie Trail is a free access, public multi-use path and greenway located in southern Starke County, Indiana.
-Nine miles of paved trail extend eastward from Main Street in the town of North Judson to U.S. 35 near Bass Lake.
+The Erie Trail is a free access, public multi-use path and greenway.
+Nine miles of paved trail extend east from Main Street in North Judson to US 35 near Bass Lake.
 Motor vehicles are prohibited except for emergency, maintenance, or ADA approved vehicles.
-The route is fully paved and intended for hiking and bicycling.
+The route is paved and intended for hiking and bicycling.
 A separate, unpaved equestrian trail for horseback riding shares the corridor from CR 100W to US 35.
 In development are two additional miles of trail east of US 35.

 Located on a 100-foot wide corridor of the rail banked right-of-way for the former Erie Lackawanna Railroad, the level rail bed makes for easy hiking and cycling.
 Please be a good trail citizen and refrain from trespassing on neighboring private properties.

 The Starke County Commissioners have approved four share-the-road Connectors to facilitate access to the Erie Trail.
 Routes selected for these Connectors avoid roads with heavy vehicular traffic.
 A new trailhead is planned at Bass Lake on Connector S-13.